PatrickMaiyer/Portapack_Wiki/Code-contribution-rules.md

 * Have an error management in your app
 * Make reusable content (class, structs, gui filler functions, ...)
 * Document global processing as well as tricky parts, don't be lazy, some may contribute to your own contribution, help them to help you, to help us
+* Fix your compilation warnings before making a pull request.
+ALL your warnings.
+It's making a terrible noise in the compilation log each time we accept PRs with warnings everywhere
 * Provide access to your sources via a public repository

 # A note on Pull Requests